mvdh7/PyCO2SYS/docs/co2sys_nd.md

 The keys ending with `_out` are only available if at least one of the `temperature_out` or `pressure_out` arguments was provided.

-!!! abstract "`pyco2.sys` results dict"
+!!! outputs "`pyco2.sys` results dict"

     #### Dissolved inorganic carbon